 System \eqref{eq:twoSpins_Omega} is $\mathcal{PT}$-symmetric when we neglect the damping term by setting $\alpha=0$.
-The terms with $\storque$ act as gain and loss, but note that not each separate one of them can be classified as giving only gain or only loss (unlike in some previous works on magnetics \cite{2015_PRB_LeeKottosShapiro,2018_PRL_YangWang,2021_PRAppl_WangGuoBerakdar,2022_arXiv_DengLiFlebus}, where damping and anti-damping torques were assumed \cite{2022_arXiv_HurstFlebus}.
+The terms with $\storque$ act as gain and loss, but note that not each separate one of them can be classified as giving only gain or only loss.
+This is unlike in previous works on magnetics \cite{2015_PRB_LeeKottosShapiro,2018_PRL_YangWang,2021_PRAppl_WangGuoBerakdar,2022_arXiv_DengLiFlebus}, where damping and anti-damping torques were assumed \cite{2022_arXiv_HurstFlebus}.

 The solution of Eq.~\eqref{eq:twoSpins_Omega} $\Omega_1=0,\, \Omega_2=0$ corresponds to the fixed point \eqref{eq:P1} where both vectors point at the north pole.
 We can study the behavior of the system close to the fixed point if we assume $|\Omega_1|, |\Omega_2| \ll 1$ and linearize the equations.
 We have the linearized system (for $\alpha=0$)